Mature Masculine

 Address harm directly while maintaining compassion.
 Require accountability as part of reconciliation.
 Offer second chances without enabling ongoing harm.
 Mercy without accountability enables harm.
 Accountability without mercy destroys.

-Extend Mercy to Yourself
+Extend Mercy to Ourselves

 The Courage of Mercy